-READY TO TRY A GLORIOUS GREEN SMOOTHIE?
-THIS IS MY FAVORITE HEALTHY GREEN SMOOTHIE RECIPE, FILLED WITH WHOLE NUTRITIOUS INGREDIENTS TO BOOST YOUR ENERGY AND FOCUS EVERY MORNING
+THIS IS MY FAVORITE HEALTHY ENERGIZING GREEN SMOOTHIE RECIPE, FILLED WITH WHOLE NUTRITIOUS INGREDIENTS TO BOOST YOUR IMMUNE SYSTEM, ENERGY AND FOCUS EVERY MORNING

-I guess the question is: what’s so glorious about this green smoothie recipe going to boost your energy levels?
+I guess the question is: how is this green smoothie recipe going to boost your energy levels?

 First of all: it only contains whole nutritious ingredients.
 No processed crap.